Fire Extinguisher Toolbox Talk

 - 3. Make sure the fire is still in the early stages.

-If the fire gets out of control quickly or you do not know what material is burning or how to properly use a fire extinguisher, you should evacuate the building immediately.
+If the fire gets out of control quickly, and you do not know what material is burning or how to properly use a fire extinguisher, you should evacuate the building immediately.
 Do not enter a building under fire for any circumstances.
 Always wait for a supervisor to advise you on what to do next after a fire.

 Classes of Fires

-- 1. Class A involves ordinary combustibles such as paper, wood, cloth, rubber, or plastics.
+Class A fires involve ordinary combustibles such as paper, wood, cloth, rubber, or plastics.
 The common extinguishing agent is water or a dry chemical.

-- 2. Class B involves flammable liquids, grease, or gases.
+Class B fires involve flammable liquids, grease, or gases.
 The common extinguishing media are foam, carbon dioxide, or dry chemicals.

-- 3. Class C are live electrical fires or CO2.
+Class C fires are live electrical fires or CO2.
 Sometimes the actual burning agent may be a class A item but a dry chemical extinguisher should be used to extinguish the fire.

-- 4. Class D these burning materials include combustible metals such as magnesium and sodium.
+Class D fires include combustible metals such as magnesium and sodium.
 When dealing with these metals, special extinguishing agents are needed to extinguish the fire.

 The PASS acronym is used to remember how to properly use a fire extinguisher in case of a fire.
 It stands for the 4 basic steps used: